 Looking from Zuizan Shrine, at the top of the stairs, you can see the main house with its triangular roof.

-It's amazing that we can still see the mansion of such a great man.
+It's amazing that we can still see the residences of great figures.

-It is now a private residence, so entry onto the premises is prohibited.
-The former Takechi residence ceased to be owned by the Takechi family when Hanpeita moved to the castle town, but the main house and storehouse are said to retain the appearance of a local samurai residence.
+The property is now a private residence, so entry is prohibited.
+It is said that the former Takechi residence ceased to be owned by the Takechi family when Hanpeita left for the castle town, but the main house and storehouses are said to retain the appearance of a samurai residence.